rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 But, for us humans, a magical second step happened: we were able to 'say' the same sound in our brain without using our vocal chords.

 What a great magical trick !
 We concatenated meaningful sounds in our head and created a continuous flow of images and ideas.
+What a life changing moment.

-In the context of this book, let’s call this 'thinking'.
+In the context of this book, let’s call this moment 'thinking'.

 How does thinking operates in our head ?

 One sound after the other.

 We think by putting sounds from our known language one after the other in our head.

-If we think "I am going to the supermarket", we have to say every sound (one after the other) in a mental narrative.
+By thinking "I am going to the supermarket", we have to say every sound (one after the other) in a mental narrative.

 This concept of thinking is different than imagination and dreams.
 With imagination we are putting images one after the other, creating a cinema effect inside our head.
 With thinking, we are concatenating one sound after the other with our known language.

 If we have no clue about the sounds and meaning of the Mandarin language for example, its quiet impossible to think in Mandarin, right?

-Also, we learn a language over time, at slow and progressive pace, sound by sound, meaning by meaning.
+Also, we learn a language over time.
+It is slow and progressive, sound by sound, meaning by meaning.

 Babies learn their first words around 12 months old.
 With 18 months, they know between 50 and 100 words.
 At 24 months they accumulate a vocabulary of 200 to 300 words.
 They jump to a 1000 one year later.